-- many of the materials available on the shelves of the Multilingual Centre and the Multimedia Language Centre are suitable for those studying languages autonomously (to catalogue)
+- many of the materials available on the shelves of the Multilingual Centre and the Multimedia Language Centre are suitable for those studying languages autonomously (to catalogue);

-- many resources are also available free online
+- many resources are also available free online;

 When and how often?

-Consider the duration of your own learning path and the amount of time you can dedicate to studying (half an hour a day, twice a week, etc.).
+Consider the duration of your learning path and the amount of time you can dedicate to studying (half an hour a day, twice a week, etc.).

 What can help me?

-Where does self-learning take place?
+Where does self-learning happen?

 You learn everywhere: on the street, watching a film, chatting with others.

-Being open to new learning methods;
+to be open to new learning methods;